 Students follow a core curriculum including Art, Dance, Drama, English, French, German, Geography, History, IT/Computing, Mathematics, Music, PE, Pride (PSHCE and Ethics), Science, Spanish and Technology.
-There is also a structured pastoral curriculum that supports student wellbeing.
+There is also a structured pastoral curriculum that supports personal development and wellbeing.

 During Year 7 students are taught in ability groups for core subjects of English, Mathematics and Science.
-Students are tested or assessed for progress half termly and students' progress is reported to parents three times a year.
+Students are assessed for progress half termly and students' progress is reported to parents three times a year.

-We have recognised that by Year 9 students are beginning to consider their option choices for Key Stage 4 (Year 10).
+We have recognised that by Year 9, students are beginning to consider their option choices for Key Stage 4 (Year 10).
 To aid this process, we have modified the traditional Key Stage 3 curriculum to allow students to focus on fewer subjects for longer periods of time during Year 9.
 Year 9 students opt to study in greater depth two Creative Learning subjects, one Expressive/Performing Arts and one Modern Foreign Language.
 Students also choose to study an additional Expressive/Performing Art subject, or a second language, or IT/Computer Science.
-This increased time allows students to begin to study GCSE content in many subjects.
+This increased time allows students to begin to explore the skills and content required at GCSE.
 More curriculum time is given to Science, Geography and History.